andrmiw9/TextAndImages-ToWord-usingDocX-byXceed/README.md

 Check ReadMePls.txt for current status of a project

+All this programm uses DocX library made by Xceed.
+I tried to use the other one lib, but that one completely hadn't allowed to do anything useful with word file.

 Before all actions down below, check that you have your template correctly configured and the Base path also

 __So, how this works?__